mkofdwu/ctf-writeups/src/assets/writeups/tisc24/wallfacer.md

-NOTE: This writeup is still WIP.
-Here are some notes I took while solving the challenge, as well as any solve script(s)
+NOTE: this writeup is still WIP

 * decompile using jadx.
 Later on I used apktool as well (with apktool i can modify the AndroidManifest.xml file and rebuild the apk)
 * sqlite.db cannot be opened: possibly encrypted